keweiyao/JETSCAPE2020-TRENTO-BAYES/README.md

 These examples runs with `python3` on a `Jupyter Notebook`.
 Please check [requirements.txt](requirements.txt).

-We provided three options to install the dependences.
+We provided two options to install the dependences or run the code within an online session.

 ### Option 1.
 Conda virtual enviroment